AdamLin0708/AC_S14_Restaurant_Forum/README.md

 # AC_S14_Restaurant_Forum

-Project Name: Restaurant Forum
+Project Name: Restaurant Forum<br>
-Language: Ruby on Rails
+Language: Ruby on Rails<br>
-Description: This is a simple project with RoR
+Description: This is a simple project with RoR<br>